Audience: Developers, Nerds and all people who are interested in stuff with processors and other stuff like that.

 In this section, I’ll show you the basic commands to get familiar with gdb.

 set breakpoint and run

-If you have started a debugging session and you want to set an breakpoint in main function, enter the following command:
+If you have started a debugging session and you want to set a breakpoint in the main function, enter the following command:

 - “break main”